 (Designed for RNAscope®)

 Indica Labs ISH-IHC measures one IHC stain and up to two chromogenic and/or silver-labeled DNA or RNA ISH probes on a cell-by-cell basis.
 This allows the user to rapidly contextualize the corresponding protein and gene expression profile of every cell across the tissue.
-HALO ISH-IHC analysis is designed to work with single or dual IHC-ISH assays including RNAscope™ and supports the H-score protocol for RNAscope as recommended by the manufacturer, ACD Bio.
+HALO® ISH-IHC analysis is designed to work with single or dual IHC-ISH assays including RNAscope™ and supports the H-score protocol for RNAscope as recommended by the manufacturer, ACD, a Bio-techne brand.